tardate/LittleArduinoProjects/README.md

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 145 Projects...
+## 146 Projects...
-Latest addition - [VariableDutyCycle](./Electronics101/555Timer/VariableDutyCycle) - a 555 oscillator circuit that allows easy manual duty cycle adjustment while minimising the change to frequency.
+Latest addition - [InvertingChargePump](./Electronics101/555Timer/InvertingChargePump) - test an inverting charge pump circuit based on a 555 timer.

 | Project                                                                       | Category/Description                                              |
 |-------------------------------------------------------------------------------|-------------------------------------------------------------------|